 1901 – McMillion Commission

-1903 – Approval
+1903 – Construction Begins

 Congress approved the union terminal site on the north side of Massachusetts Avenue, with D.H.
 Burnham & Co. as the building’s architects.
 Burnham and chief designer Peirce Anderson employed the elegant Beaux-Arts style and drew on Rome’s Baths of Diocletian and Triumph arches for the building’s inspiration.
 The glorious result helped set the tone for Washington’s monumental architecture for the next forty years.

-1907 – Grand Opening
+1907 – First Trains

 1917-1918 – World War I